 Sit back and relax as you cruise through the beautiful and awe-inspiring scenery of the Inside Passage.
 Keep your cameras ready for spouting whales, soaring eagles, barking seals, and other wildlife.

 This narrow, 26-mile-long fjord is another of Alaska’s most dramatic glacier settings.
 The lush rainforest recedes to reveal a stunning canyon of bare rock.
 The panorama of 7,000-foot mountain peaks and nearly vertical rock cliffs is astounding.
 Waterfalls appear at every turn.
 Icebergs make their way to the sea in all sorts of wondrous shapes.
 And tucked away at the end of this remarkable waterway are two very active reminders of the Ice Age—the twin Sawyer Glaciers, which calve icebergs into the jade-colored inland sea.
 Kittiwakes, mountain goats, and seals are a common sight.
 Whales and bears may even make an appearance in this magical place.
+If the ship is unable to visit Tracy Arm, an optional excursion may be available out of Juneau.
+Additional details will be available from the cruise line.
 Visit one of the most remote capital cities—Juneau.
 Accessible only by air and water, Juneau is located at the base of two towering mountains in the heart of Alaska’s Inside Passage, and is home to a rich Gold Rush history, Native culture, wildlife, and a wealth of natural wonders.
 Shop for gold nuggets, visit the stately Governor’s Mansion, saunter through the swinging doors of the historic Red Dog Saloon, or visit mighty Mendenhall Glacier, an impressive river of ice that is 12 miles long and 1.5 miles wide.

 Once a major port for gold prospectors who passed through en route to the Yukon, today you can still ride the antique White Pass & Yukon Route narrow-gauge railway up past Deadhorse Gulch to see what it was like ages ago.
 Step back in time as you stroll the wooden sidewalks of the town, preserved as a U.S. National Historic Park.